xinzhel/word_corruption/README.md

 All the script should be run inside the root directory of this project.

-## Preparing the Input folder for Clean Data and the Output folder for noisy data
+## Download Clean Data into the Input folder / create the Output folder for noisy data
 Run the following script to create the folders and prepare SST-2 data.
 ```
 $ mkdir outputs_local_mixed_noise